tredontho/purescript-book/text/chapter11.md

 The `tell` action appends the provided value to the current accumulated result.

-As an example, let's add a log to an existing function by using the `Array String` monoid.
+As an example, let's add a log to an existing function using the `Array String` monoid.
 Consider our previous implementation of the _greatest common divisor_ function:

 ```haskell
 gcd :: Int -> Int -> Int